Home > Blog Posts > How to Repair Your Credit Rating In Australia

 First and foremost, we suggest you get a copy of your credit score.
 It is important to understand what you are dealing with and what areas you can improve on.
-Remember, everyone is eligible for one free credit check per year and it is good to check your credit rating regularly to ensure there are no incorrect listings.
+Remember, everyone is eligible for one free credit check per year.
+It is recommended to check your credit rating regularly to ensure there are no incorrect listings.

 Fix Incorrect Listings

-We get it, sometimes mistakes and defaults are simply unavoidable and, unfortunately, they will appear on your credit report.
-However, it is very important to make sure you rectify any incorrect listings.
-If you’ve been a victim of fraud then there may be mistakes on your credit report.
-If this is the case, it is important to get in touch with your credit reporting agency or credit provider in order to rectify the situation.
+We get it, sometimes mistakes and defaults are unavoidable and, unfortunately, they will appear on your credit report.
+However, it is essential to make sure you rectify any incorrect listings.
+If you’ve been a victim of fraud, then there may be mistakes on your credit report.
+If this is the case, it is important to get in touch with your credit reporting agency or credit provider to rectify the situation.

 Get Out Of Debt

 The best thing you can do to improve your credit score is to get out of debt.
-There are lots of debt help options out there, it is just about finding the right one.
-Debt consolidation loans can be helpful in making repayments easy and all in one place.
-Having one big repayment instead of multiple small ones takes means you are more likely to make the repayment.
-Balance transfer credit cards can also be a good option in order to reduce the interest payable.
+There are lots of debt help options out there; often, it is just about finding the right one.
+Debt consolidation loans can help make repayments easy and centralised.
+Having one large repayment, instead of multiple small ones, means you are more likely to make the repayment.
+Balance transfer credit cards can also be a good option to reduce the interest payable.
 Fulfilling the repayments during the promotional period could save you a chunk of cash.
 It is important, however, to remember that entering into a debt agreement can have an impact on your credit score.